natf17/shopify-embedded-app/README.md

 # How it works
 The following outlines how this project meets the Shopify requirements for app installation as described [here] (https://shopify.dev/docs/apps/build/authentication-authorization/access-tokens/authorization-code-grant):
-- We leverage Spring Security OAuth2 Client to perform the Authorization code grant flow and obtain the token upon installation
+- We leverage Spring Security OAuth2 Client to perform the Authorization code grant flow and obtain the token upon installation:
+- Scenario 1: The shop is being installed (`/shopify`)
   - Step 1: Verify the installation request: See ShopifyInstallationRequestFilter
+  - ShopifyOAuthTokenExistsFilter doesn't find a token for this shop
-  - Step 2: Request authorization code: see ShopifyOAuth2AuthorizationRequestResolver
+  - In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver builds a OAuth2AuthorizationRequest for the redirect (Step 2: Request authorization code)
+  - ShopifyAuthorizationRequestRedirectStrategy returns a page that will redirect with app bridge if embedded, and if not embedded it redirects
   - Step 3: Validate authorization code: ShopifyOAuth2AuthorizationCodeGrantFilter
   - Step 4: Get an access token: ShopifyOAuth2AuthorizationCodeGrantFilter
   - Step 5: Redirect to your app's UI: ShopifyOAuth2AuthorizationCodeGrantFilter

+- Scenario 2: The shop is already installed, and we have a token (`/shopify`)
+- Step 1: Verify the installation request: See ShopifyInstallationRequestFilter
+- ShopifyOAuthTokenExistsFilter finds a token for this shop
+- In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver returns null, and OAuth2AuthorizationRequestRedirectFilter continues through the chain

 - We leverage Spring Security OAuth2 Resource Server to validate the session token